 The Bottom Line

-Swatches are small pieces of paper or cardstock that have been coated with the paint color.
+Swatches are small pieces of colored paper or cardstock coated with specific paint colors.

-They are usually hung up in paint stores, are available for free, and can be incredibly helpful when trying to choose a new color for your home.
+They are usually hung up in paint stores, are available for free, and can be incredibly helpful when choosing a new color for your home.

-Liquid versions of paint samples are also available and can be useful when trying to get a sense of how the paint will look in a particular light.
+Liquid versions of paint samples are also available and can be helpful when trying to get a sense of how the paint will look in a particular light.

-However, it’s important to remember that the paint will dry slightly lighter than it appears in the tester so take this into account when making your final decision.
+However, it’s important to remember that the paint will dry slightly lighter than it appears in the tester, so consider this when making your final decision.

-No matter what you pick, always test the paint in your space before making a purchase to ensure you’re happy with the color.
+No matter what you pick, always test the paint in your space before purchasing to ensure you’re happy with the color.